Where We Serve

 Most homes do not have electricity or gas, and for the very few who do, they are usually unable to afford the utility bills.
 Most homes do not have indoor plumbing, andinstead use outdoor pumps, wells and outhouses.
 No one has clothes dryers, even in the Georgian capital of Tbilisi.
 Very few families own cars and either walk or ride marshrutka’s – shared minibuses that are still common in many post-Soviet countries.

-Since 1999, Georgia for Georgia has steadfastly supported over 300 children each year attending three schools in the region.
-Two are K-12 schools and one is a special needs school.
+Since 1999, Georgia for Georgia has steadfastly supported children, now over 400, each year attending four schools in the region.
+Three are K-12 schools and one is a special needs school.
 We visit each of the schools on our annual mission trips.

 Etseri